Lisbonese: A peculiar folk – What we hate and love about the Lisbonese people

 To live outside of Lisbon can have plenty of advantages.
 Not only you can save money, as the rents are usually lower, you can also have a more quiet life.

-Those, who live close to the beaches know what privilege they enjoy.
-Sometimes you hear them complaining about the long commute, but the positive sides ultimately predominate.
+Those, who live close to the beaches are the privileged ones.
+Sometimes you hear them complaining about the long commute, but the positive sides predominate.

 There are a lot of dog owners in Lisbon, you notice when walking around the narrow cobblestone streets.